Beneke GROUP Safari

 In the conservation area lives 56,000 Masai in harmony with the East African Wildlife.
 Seeing the Masai let their herds share the grazing areas with thousands of Wildebeests and Zebras is unique phenomenon.

-Ngorongoro Crater decent day
+Ngorongoro Crater safari

 Ngorongoro Crater!
 Another great day in your safari adventure - Experience one of the world's most astonishing and renowned natural wonders, the Ngorongoro Crater!
 This volcanic crater forms stunning backdrops to some of the most fertile and richest grazing grounds in Africa.
 Based on fossil evidence, various hominid species have occupied the area for 3 million years.